 What is Erectile Dysfunction?

-ED does not have to be a part of aging.
-While some older men may require more stimulation, they should obtain an erection and enjoy intercourse without any assistance.
 Moreover, getting an erection less than 20% of the time shouldn’t worry a man.
 It’s not uncommon, and there’s usually no treatment required when it’s only a sporadic issue.
-On the other hand, failure to obtain an erection more than 50% of the time indicates an issue typically, and therapy might be necessary.
+Even so, depending on the person’s medical history and health conditions, failure to obtain an erection more than 50% of the time typically indicates an issue, and medical treatment might be necessary.

 - Diabetes